AlttiRi/base85/README.md

 ---

-~You can test the lib online in the browser's console: https://alttiri.github.io/base85/online~ _(todo: fix it)_
+You can test the lib online in the browser's console: https://alttiri.github.io/base85/online

 All required things are already in the global scope. (`encode`, `decode`; util functions: `utf8StringToArrayBuffer` and others; `Tester` class too.)